The Classification of the Stable Marked Reduction of Genus 2 Curves in Residue Characteristic 2: A classification for genus 2 curves

 {\bf Case (C):} Here $\bar C_0$ has two even double points of respective thicknesses $\alpha\ge\beta>0$, and we have $\gamma=\delta=\epsilon=0$.
-It turns out that the combinatorial structure of $C_0$ over each double point is the same as in the case of genus~$1$ and depends only on the thickness of that double point.
+As established in \cite[\texttt{Case\_(C).mw}]{WorksheetsGP24}, the combinatorial structure of $C_0$ depends only on $\alpha$ and $\beta$.
+As in case (B6) above, the thicknesses can be derived from the computations in the worksheets together with inequality \eqref{ThicknessBoundInequality} from \cite[Prop.
+5.1.1]{G24}.
+Alternatively, applying \cite[Proposition 5.2.4]{G24} to both double points directly yields the same result.
 The 6 possible subcases are sketched in Figure \ref{FigTwoCaseC}.

 {\bf Case (D):} Here $\bar C_0$ has one irreducible component without marked points in the middle, which is connected by double points of thicknesses $\alpha\ge\beta\ge\gamma>0$ to leaf components with two marked points each.
-We also have $\epsilon=0$, and the combinatorial structure of $C_0$ depends only on $\alpha, \beta, \gamma$ and $\delta$.
+The combinatorial structure of $C_0$ depends only on $\alpha, \beta, \gamma$ and $\delta$ as established in \cite[\texttt{Case\_(D).mw}]{WorksheetsGP24}, with the restriction that we could not distinguish (D19) from (D20) and (D23) from (D24).
+In \cite{GP24}, these were distinguished using Liu's criterion \cite{Liucriterionarticle}.
+In \cite[\texttt{CaseDistinctions.mw}]{WorksheetsG25}, we present an independent way to distinguish these cases.
+As a corollary, we find the thicknesses of the double points in case (D19) and (D23).
 The 24 possible subcases are sketched in Figures \ref{FigTwoCaseDone} and \ref{FigTwoCaseDtwo}.
+As in case (B6) above, the remaining thicknesses can be derived from the computations in the worksheets together with inequality \eqref{ThicknessBoundInequality} from \cite[Prop.
+5.1.1]{G24}.

 {\bf Cases (E--G):} Here $\bar C_0$ has an odd double point~$\bar p$ of thickness $\epsilon>0$, and we always have $\gamma=\delta=0$.
-The combinatorial structure of $C_0$ depends only on the values $\alpha\ge\beta\ge0$.
+As established in \cite[\texttt{Cases\_(EFG).mw}]{WorksheetsGP24}, the combinatorial structure of $C_0$ depends only on $\alpha$ and $\beta$.
+As in case (B6) above, the thicknesses can be derived from the computations in the worksheets together with inequality \eqref{ThicknessBoundInequality} from \cite[Prop.
+5.1.1]{G24}.
 It turns out that the situation on each side of~$\bar p$ is the same as for the reduction of a curve of genus~$1$, and that the two sides are independent of each other.

 {\bf Case (E):} Here we have $\alpha=\beta=0$, and there is a single subcase only, which is sketched in Figure~\ref{FigTwoCaseE}.

 {\bf Case (F):} Here we have $\alpha>\beta=0$.
 The 3 possible subcases are sketched in Figure~\ref{FigTwoCaseF}.